Ogden Codman Jr.: Personal life

-Codman was homosexual and pursued attractive young men throughout his life, but on October 8, 1904, he married Leila Griswold Webb (1856-1910), who was six years older than him and was the widow of railroad magnate H. Walter Webb and the mother of New York State Senator J. Griswold Webb.
+Codman was homosexual and pursued attractive young men throughout his life, but on October 8, 1904, he married Leila Griswold Webb (1856-1910), who was six years older and was the widow of railroad magnate H. Walter Webb and the mother of New York State Senator J. Griswold Webb.
 Leila was the sister-in-law of Dr. William Seward Webb, who was married to the former Eliza Vanderbilt, and Alexander S. Webb, the longstanding President of City College of New York.
 His wife died in 1910, leaving him a fortune.
 After her death, he sold their house on 15 East 51st Street (which he had designed for Leila while she was still married to her first husband) and built himself another home at 7 East 96th Street in 1912.

 In 1918, Codman leased the former Newport cottage of society leader James Vanderburgh Parker, known as "Sans Souci" and located on Merton Road, for the summer.

 Codman died at age 87 in 1951 at the Château de Grégy in Évry-Grégy-sur-Yerre, France.
 His architectural drawings and papers are collected at the Avery Architectural and Fine Arts Library at Columbia University; the Codman Family papers are also held by Historic New England and the Boston Athenaeum.